CLIP's Visual Embedding Projector is a Few-shot Cornucopia: Conclusion

 \section{Conclusion}

-We propose a simple and efficient method for adapting CLIP for few-shot classification by fine-tuning the visual projection matrix, which maps visual embeddings to the multi-modal latent space.
-Moreover, we show advantages of including a squared error regularizer: it prevents the drift from pretrained weights and improves robustness to hyperparameter choice, thus making our method an appealing and practical approach to few-shot adaptation.
-Additionally, we provide evidence of the competitiveness of \method in few-shot classification, generalization and test-time adaptation, rendering it a potential general framework for further applications.
-Finally, we showed the complementarity of \method with other methods and reflect on the practice of using non-linear adapters from our method's perspective.
+We propose a simple and efficient method for adapting CLIP to few-shot classification by fine-tuning the visual projection matrix.
+Moreover, we show advantages of including a Frobenius norm regularizer: it prevents the drift from pretrained weights and improves robustness to hyperparameter choice, thus making our method an appealing approach to practical few-shot adaptation.
+Additionally, we reflect on the practice of using non-linear adapters from our method's perspective and propose a strong and robust regularized linear adapter.
+We provide evidence of the competitiveness of \method in few-shot classification, generalization and test-time adaptation, as well as its complementarity with other methods, rendering it a potential general framework for further applications.

-\textbf{Future directions.} Our framework can be applied to other foundation models with different modalities, downstream tasks and training objectives~\cite{li2022grounded,zhai2023sigmoid}.
-Future research can explore other alternatives for model weights based adaptation, and theoretical investigation on the effect of fine-tuning the embedding projection matrix.

-\textbf{Acknowledgment.} This work was partially funded by French project SIGHT (ANR-20-CE23-0016).
+{\textbf{Acknowledgment.} This work was partially funded by French project SIGHT (ANR-20-CE23-0016).
 It was performed using HPC resources from GENCI–IDRIS (Grants AD011014477R1, AD011012808R3).
-The authors thank Clément Weinreich for insightful discussion.
+The authors thank Clément Weinreich for insightful discussion.} {